 That question would have to be left to administrators in later interviews.

 But that would have to wait for a bit later, as my next stop in my investigation was to ask the Lady Waves Head Coach on his opinion about the issue.

 Little did I know, in that I would find a new lead in covering a much deeper history of the Blue Waves in his interview, and in following interviews with administrators find out some of the current internal objectives that are leading MSMS to look for an entirely-new branding.

 When I sat down with Head Coach of the Lady Waves soccer team Chuck Yarborough, he immediately began to suggest that a social media post from the MUW Athletics page is what helped raised awareness about this topic.

-“It came unto to me, of course the W has just began their sports program, and on a post somebody online made a reference to the women’s softball team, calling them the ‘Lady Owls’.
+“It came unto me, of course the W has just begun their sports program, and on a post somebody online made a reference to the women’s softball team, calling them the ‘Lady Owls’.
 A professor corrected them saying that it is just the Owls, that everybody’s the Owls.
 And that made me realize that some people care,” he said, chuckling at the last part.